 How about the pressure of wanting a lot of followers?
 I felt that pressure in my first month of active blogging (in March).
 I was expecting God to flood followers into my website since He led me to start this.
 The interesting thing was I struggled to get followers then when I wanted to be doing the ‘pursuing’ on my own.
 The day I decided to shift my focus from wanting to get or attract followers, God started leading people to my website.
 You see, that is the trick!
 Stop writing to attract and impress people.
 Write as you are led by the spirit.
 This is when you are pleasing God.

 How about other social media platforms.
 I wonder how many relationships have been ruined just because one person isn’t liking the other’s post or pictures.
 Have you ever been in this position?
 Maybe not.
 Ok have you ever been tempted to feel this way?
 I guess i got a nod there.
 Well you are not alone.
 I have felt this way before.
 Funny how a grown up can start acting like a child just because of the ‘like’ button.
 The drama usually goes in this format.
 You put up a post, your closest friends don’t ‘like’ the post.
 Then you go back to view a couple of your past posts to see if they ‘liked’ those.
 If they didn’t, a war starts within you.
 Then you start ignoring their posts and pictures too.
 In other words ‘like for like’.
-How superficial and childish have we become?
+How petty and childish have we become?
 Isn’t it worrying how we can start up a battle towards someone just because of the ‘like’ button?
 It shouldn’t be so.

 Stop living your life to please people.
 Seek to please God.
 That is what matters in the end.
 How beautiful and amazing will our lives be if we seek to please God as much as we seek to please people?